 4. Proposals may be submitted only by colleges and universities on behalf of faculty or others with standing to serve as Principal Investigators (PIs).
 Students, post-doctoral fellows, and others may be co-PIs or co-investigators on faculty-led projects.

 5. To submit a proposal, you must first receive approval from your university’s Institutional Review Board (IRB) or the international equivalent before submitting it.
 In particular:

 A. Under US federal regulations, applicants are not permitted to determine whether their research is exempt from further IRB screening or otherwise meets the rules.
 All applicants must therefore go through this process.

-B. Applicants from countries outside the US and most Western nations where the local equivalent of an IRB does not certify Common Law compliance must obtain certification from an external review body, such as WIRB.
+B. Applicants from countries outside the US and most Western nations where the local equivalent of an IRB does not certify Common Rule compliance must obtain certification from an external review body, such as WIRB.
 (The costs of this step will be subsidized upon request for applicants from developing countries.)

 6. Proposals are sent by SSRC to academics for peer review to evaluate the proposal’s scientific merit, its potential benefits to society, the applicant's ethical track record, and any potential risks the proposed project may pose to research subjects or others.

 7. After collecting peer reviews, SSRC assembles a panel to evaluate the peer reviews, provide additional reviews, and discuss the comparativle merits of proposals.